[Article updated on 11 September 2017]

-To address these problems, classifications of mental disorders adopt a ‘menu of symptoms’ approach and rigidly define each symptom in meticulous scientific terms that are often far removed from a person’s felt experience.
-This may encourage mental health experts to focus too closely on validating and treating an abstract diagnosis, and not enough on the person’s distress, its context, and its significance or meaning.
+In an attempt to address these problems, classifications of mental disorders adopt a ‘menu of symptoms’ approach, and rigidly define each symptom in technical terms that are often far removed from a person’s felt experience.
+This encourages health professionals to focus too closely on validating and treating an abstract diagnosis, and not enough on the person’s distress, its context, and its significance or meaning.

 This is, no doubt, the highest form of genius.

-[The most beautiful things are those that are whispered by madness and written down by reason.
-We must steer a course between the two, close to madness in our dreams, but close to reason in our writing.]
+The most beautiful things are those that are whispered by madness and written down by reason.
+We must steer a course between the two, close to madness in our dreams, but close to reason in our writing.